I am SO EXCITED to share the first two chapters from MOTION with all of you!

 Leaning away, I lifted my hands in a show of surrender.

-She administered one final disapproving glare before turning and giving the external aesthetic-modifier instructions on what items we were going to purchase.
+She administered one final exasperated eyebrow lift before turning and giving the external aesthetic-modifier technician instructions on what items we were going to purchase.

 Meanwhile, I stood from the chair and tried not to lick my lips.
 The lip stain wasn’t flavored, but the gloss the employee had applied over it tasted like bubble gum.
 In a word, delicious.
 I’d had a minor addiction to cherry flavored Chapstick at one point and it had taken a year to break the habit.
 Thus, I vowed to throw away the bubble gum gloss as soon as I left Chicago.